Blue Pottery Jaipur vs. Multan Blue Pottery: A Complete Comparison

 Jaipur Blue Pottery

-- Jaipur blue pottery is widely used in home décor, including tiles, vases, plates, and jewelry.
+- Jaipur blue pottery is used for different purposes, including home décor, jewelry, tiles, etc.

 Multan Blue Pottery

-- Traditional blue pottery items include vases, bowls, tiles, and plaques.
+- Traditional items include bowls, vases, and tiles, which are commonly used for décor and daily use.

 Market Trends & Global Demand

-With the rise of e-commerce, both Jaipur and Multan blue pottery have gained international recognition.
+Thanks to the e-commerce platforms, Jaipur and Multan blue pottery have successfully captured the international market.

 Conclusion